ciaranodonnell/ciaranodonnell.github.io/_posts/2020-04-24-the-microservices-monolith-pendulum.markdown

   )

 Firstly, I think this reinforces out definition from before about them being a complete bit of business functionality, like all the activities to manage orders.
-If we broke microservices down to individual activities then they would no longer be independent.
+If we broke microservices down to individual activities, then they would no longer be independent.
-They would need to share a datastore that contains the orders, and could potentially need to talk to each other in real time in order to operate.
+They would need to share a datastore that contains the orders and could potentially need to talk to each other in real time in order to operate.
 In the Wikipedia example, Invoice/Ship/Fulfill order would probably all need to call the Update order function to persist their changes.

 Now, I think this Autonomy concept is where a lot of people miss some of they design elements of successful microservices.